sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 ## Displaying and reporting errors

 - You should display meaningful error messages when something goes wrong, in the user's locale (with fallback, if not supported).
-These shouldn't be protocol level error messages (e.g., 403 Forbidden), but properly crafted messages, explaining what went wrong, and what the user should do about it.
+These shouldn't be protocol-level error messages e.g., 403 Forbidden, but properly crafted messages, explaining what went wrong, and what the user should do about it.
-- Some types of errors should offer the user the option to retry (using the same invocation ID for idempotency).
+- Some types of errors should offer the user the option to retry, automatically using the same external invocation ID for idempotency.
-- All unexpected errors should allow the user to report the error, and ask them to choose a recent invocation the error relates to.
-This should create an entry within an in-app open error investigations section, and retry the invocation with bumped up logging level (using a toggle) and same invocation ID (for idempotency).
-This should alert your back-office (below).
-Once the error is fixed, a back-office user can provide information about what happened and what was done about it, and the open investigation should be updated, with the user receiving an in-app/email notification.
+- All unexpected errors should ask the user to report the error, automatically adding correlation information about the invocation.
+Reporting an error should create an entry within an in-app error investigations section, and retry the invocation with bumped up logging level (using a toggle) and same external invocation ID (for idempotency).
+- This should alert your back-office.
+Once the error is fixed, a back-office user can provide information about what happened and what was done about it.
+The open investigation should be updated, and the user should receive an in-app and an email notification.

 ## Accessibility

 - If you have any accessibility requirements, and probably even if you don't, you should ensure your client applications are accessible.
-- You should create automated tests against regressions (e.g., using Wave, Axe, and Pa11y, https://opensource.com/article/23/2/automated-accessibility-testing), so that what's accessible doesn't lose this property at some point in the future.
+- You should create automated tests to prevent regressions (using tools like [Wave](https://wave.webaim.org/), [Axe](https://www.deque.com/axe/), and [Pa11y](https://pa11y.org/), https://opensource.com/article/23/2/automated-accessibility-testing), so that what's accessible doesn't lose this property at some point in the future.

 ## In-app and off-app learning